-After reading this article, you will be able to make money as a teacher beyond the salary you make working in your school.
+After reading this article, you will be able to make money as a teacher by going into some side hustles beyond the salary you make working in your school.

 Teaching is one of the best professions in the world that deserves good pay yet it is not that way in Nigeria.

 It has been reduced to nothing – a second-class job from the way our government treats the profession to the way the private school treats Nigerian teachers.

 I know this very well because I’m not just talking from the writer’s point of view but as an insider in the Nigerian education system.

 I’ve been a teacher directly and indirectly for 7 years now and there are a lot of ugly things I’ve met there that I don’t pray anyone who wants to go into teaching should meet.